XiLeF2211/ice-highways-map/README.md

 # EarthMC Ice Highways Map

 This is a tool that aims to give information on stations and lines across the EarthMC server.
-However, right now, it only has 44 lines and 314 stations (including junctions and interchanges and elevators).
+However, right now, it only has 45 lines and 319 stations (including junctions and interchanges and elevators).
 You can contribute station and line information by posting an issue with the tag 'newlocation.'

 ## Log

-28 July 2025: Ariguma Railway (AR) Nankyouku Shinkansen (edited by **nokteholda**)
+28 July 2025: Ariguma Railway (AR) Nankyouku Shinkansen and Karafuto Ice Highway (edited by **nokteholda**)

 26 July 2025: Kushan Metro, Chitograd Ice Highways lines, and Suma-Sula Ice Road (edited by **nokteholda**)